-- > Reports to the Medical Unit Head (or delegate) of the current rotation for day to day clinical issues, the designated Director or Supervisor of Training for educational/training issues and the TMO Operational Unit Manager for non-clinical issues (e.g. rostering, leave etc.) - > Works collaboratively with consultants, nursing staff, other medical specialists and health professionals to achieve high quality service provision for patients - > Participates in training opportunities, both as trainer and student, in formal and informal training environments - > Provides day to day supervision and training of junior staff (interns, RMOs, Registrars) - > Direct and indirect supervision is provided on a daily basis by the designated Consultant(s)
+- Reports to the Medical Unit Head (or delegate) of the current rotation for day to day clinical issues, the designated Director or Supervisor of Training for educational/training issues and the TMO Operational Unit Manager for non-clinical issues (e.g. rostering, leave etc.) - > Works collaboratively with consultants, nursing staff, other medical specialists and health professionals to achieve high quality service provision for patients - > Participates in training opportunities, both as trainer and student, in formal and informal training environments - > Direct and indirect supervision is provided on a daily basis by the designated Consultant(s)